History of rail transportation in the United States: Historiography

 The result is a multiplicity of histories of specific railroads, large and small.
 Typically they deal with standard topics: the builders and their organizational, legislative and financial dealings; colorful construction crews laying down wood ties and steel rail; the development of locomotives and passenger cars; boosters who sought a stop in their little town else it would die; the 1880–1920 golden age of the passenger long-distance travel and local excursions; the steady erosion of passenger service during the automobile age; the freight agent and the small-town depot.
 They end with the more recent saga of retrenchment, merger, and abandonment.
-Klein, Churella, Roth, and Franham all find that the popular writers show little interest in the development of managerial and organizational complexity of the sort that Chandler studied, or the economic impact that concerned Fogel's cohort.
 From outside the field of railroad history, academic labor historians now deal with the culture of the workers, strikes, the careers for blue collar and white collar men, and racial discrimination.
 Academic political historians deal with the Granger, Populist and Progressive attacks, and in federal or state regulation.